jlacefie/sparksqltest/README.md

 note: since this is an eap project from DataStax, there is a branch, pre-released, version of the spark-cassandra-connector required

-first get the connector and publish it locally.  ingore warnings during the assembly
+first get the connector and publish it locally.  ingore warnings during the assembly be sure to use sbt 0.13.5
-note: the connector provides a fork of sbt. we will use the provided sbt for connector "stuff"

 ```
 git clone -b b1.1 https://github.com/datastax/spark-cassandra-connector.git

 cd spark-cassandra-connector

-sbt/sbt assembly
+sbt assembly

-sbt/sbt publish-local
+sbt publish-local
 ```

 now setup the project in a new directory, not in the spark-cassandra-connector directory